Sunak faces open revolt over refusal to back tax cuts

 It came as:

-- Business secretary Kemi Badenoch called for withdrawal of the European Convention on Human Rights to be “on the table”.
+- Business secretary Kemi Badenoch called for withdrawal from the European Convention on Human Rights to be “on the table”

 - Liz Truss prepared to call for Sunak to act on tax cuts at a right-wing rally

-- Ex-Tory MP Nadine Dorries vowed to attend the conference and boasted about Boris’ popularity.
+- Ex-Tory MP Nadine Dorries vowed to attend the conference and boasted about Boris Johnson’s popularity

-- Michael Gove clashed with cabinet colleague Tom Tugendhat over quitting the ECHR
+- Mr Gove clashed with cabinet colleague Tom Tugendhat over quitting the ECHR

-The chancellor Jeremy Hunt will on Monday pledge to crackdown down on benefit claimants who refuse to take “active steps” to move into work.
-At the same time he will say the government will raise the National Living Wage to at least £11 an hour, boosting the salaries of two million.
+Chancellor Jeremy Hunt will on Monday pledge to crack down on benefit claimants who refuse to take “active steps” to move into work.
+At the same time, he will say the government will raise the national living wage to at least £11 an hour, boosting the salaries of two million workers.

 Mr Sunak said the measures would send “a clear message to hardworking taxpayers across the country; our Conservative government is on your side” and that “hard work should pay”.